Skip advert

 Advertisement - Article continues below

-Enthusiasts may complain about the move away from rear-wheel drive and a six-cylinder engine (the M140i was the only hot hatchback to feature this configuration), and in truth the M135i could be more exciting.
-The M135i is still equally comfortable at a trackday or cruising on the motorway, and we don’t think the 2.0-litre four-cylinder engine sounds too much worse than the 3.0-litre six-cylinder engine in the old car.
+Enthusiasts may complain about the move away from rear-wheel drive and a six-cylinder engine (the M140i was the only hot hatchback to feature this configuration), and in truth the M135 could be more exciting.
+But the M135 makes for a great everyday hatchback, and is still equally comfortable at a trackday or cruising on the motorway.
+Plus, we don’t think the 2.0-litre four-cylinder engine sounds too much worse than the 3.0-litre six-cylinder engine in the old car.

 Honda Civic Type R review - the ultimate hot hatch?